 Karanja Port is strategically positioned within one of the most economically vibrant areas of India.
-Below are key Unique Selling Price.
+Below are key USPs.

 - (1) Location KTPL is located close to the key demand clusters of Maharashtra and has the potential to attract cargo across commodities.
-It is also in close proximity of two major ports of India (JNPT and Mumbai Port) which together attract approximately 170 mn MT of Cargo traffic per annum. - (2) Customs Clearance Karanja Port custom clearance is done by Jawaharlal Nehru Customs House (JNCH).
-The same customs house that does clearing for JNPT.
-This means that for clearing and forwarding agencies and even the end-customers they would have to deal with the same agencies they have been dealing with over the years for custom and related formalities. - (3) Road Connectivity NH 4B (1.2 km) and SH 54 (3.5 km).
-This is a boon for Cargo evacuation.
-As this kind of road connectivity directly with state and national highway will allow speedy movement of Cargo in and out of the port. - (4) National Waterway Karanja/Dharamtar creek declared as National Waterway 10 by Inland Waterway Authority of India (IWAI).
-Similar to national highways there are National waterways that can be used to move Cargo using Barges.
-For example, one Barge can load 150 to 200 Containers and move them in one go at relatively lower cost than road transport.
+It is also in close proximity of two major Ports of India (JNPT and Mumbai Port).
+JNPA handled approximately 6.0 mn TEUs and Mumbai Port handled cargo to the tune of 63.61 Mn MT in 2022-23. - (2) Customs Clearance Karanja Port custom clearance is done by Jawaharlal Nehru Customs House (JNCH), the same customs house that does clearing for JNPA.
+This will result in ease of customs clearance and will allow seamless handling of containers between JNPA and KTPL. - (3) Road Connectivity NH 4B (1.2 km) and SH 54 (3.5 km).
+This results in ease of cargo evacuation which allows customers to save on transaction costs and time. - (4) National Waterway Karanja/Dharamtar creek declared as National Waterway 10 by Inland Waterway Authority of India (IWAI).
+The facility fits within the honorable Prime Minister of India's "National Maritime Vision 2030".
+The Maritime India Vision 2030 is a ten-year blueprint for the maritime sector released by the Prime Minister of India at the Maritime India Summit in November 2020.
+The vision aims to elevate waterways, drive growth in the shipbuilding sector and encourage cruise tourism in India.